eglabe/Train-Scheduler/README.md

 # Train-Scheduler
-HW assignment: Create a train schedule application
+A train schedule that can be contributed to using a firebase database to store the given information